The Open University since 2006

 Approaching prose fiction

-This unit is designed to help you develop the analytical skills needed for studying literary texts at university level.
+This course is designed to help you develop the analytical skills needed for studying literary texts at university level.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
 Full details can be found in the Acknowledgements and our FAQs section.